 The compass is located at the helm station in direct view of the operator when navigating the boat.
-Follow the compass instructions included in the Owner's Packet to make compensation adjustments.
+Follow the compass instructions in your "Owners Packet" to make compensation adjustments.

 ENGINE FLUSHING SYSTEM

 The onboard engine flushing system is used to clean the cooling water passages of your engines using a garden hose and tap water.
 To operate this system, do the following steps: